ReptiloidAnunak/photo_point/README.md

 git clone https://github.com/ReptiloidAnunak/photo_point
 cd photo_point
 ```
+Put your .env file into the project`s root

 ### 3) Run app
 Put .env file with your evrinonment into the project`s root (see env-ex)